Breeding Alpacas: Part 6 (Cria Care Beyond The First Week)

 Weaning

-Cria need to be at least 25-30KG before weaning.
+Cria should ideally be at least 25-30KG before weaning.
 Cria born before August are typically weaned between 4 and 6 months of age and will usually weigh between 30-40 kg.
 Cria born after August will usually require later weaning around 6 months old to allow them more time to reach the minimum weight target of 25-30KG.

 It’s best practice to leave the cria in their familiar environment and move the dams away.
 This reduces stress for the cria by keeping them in a space they know.
 It is also recommended to move the dams to a pasture with at least one field or paddock in between, so the cria cannot see or hear them.
 This helps ease the transition and prevents the cria from lingering by the fence line and not moving away for shelter, water and food.